mxw/mxawng/src/collections/_poems/underground.md

 ---

 here beneath the cobblestone sky,
-moths alight like dancing embers:
+&emsp;&emsp;moths alight like dancing embers:
-swirling, spiraling, they find
+&emsp;&emsp;&emsp;&emsp;swirling, spiraling, they find
 their funeral pyre—urgently,
-imparting every pulse with splendorous
+&emsp;&emsp;imparting every pulse with splendorous
-fire, free, the moths aspire,
+&emsp;&emsp;&emsp;&emsp;fire, free, the moths aspire,
 heart and wing-beat intertwined
-in metabolic revelry.
+&emsp;&emsp;in metabolic revelry.

 captivated, you may wish to wait,
-watching while the wavering air
+&emsp;&emsp;watching while the wavering air
-encircles you, tiptoeing toward
+&emsp;&emsp;&emsp;&emsp;encircles you, tiptoeing toward
 that brilliant view; or consecrate
-their motion, reaching out with wary
+&emsp;&emsp;their motion, reaching out with wary
-fingertips—as through them slip
+&emsp;&emsp;&emsp;&emsp;fingertips—as through them slip
 those fireflies—slip through the door,
-upstairs, and past, into the night.
+&emsp;&emsp;upstairs, and past, into the night.